allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 11. Enter ID or Quantity.

-A. If ID, enter the tracking number, up to 25 characters.
+    1. If ID, enter the tracking number, up to 25 characters.

-B. If Quantity, enter how many you have, up to 99,999.
+    2. If Quantity, enter how many you have, up to 99,999.

 12. Click Save.